Marvin Gabrion: Death penalty debate

 The case was not brought to serve a special national interest like treason or terrorism different from the normal state interest in punishing murder.
 The jury should be allowed to consider whether one or more of them would choose a life sentence rather than the death penalty when the same jury considering the same defendant's proper punishment for the same crime but prosecuted in Michigan state court could not impose the death penalty.

-In 2013, the sentence appeal was overturned and the death penalty was reinstated.
-Gabrion is currently on death row at United States Penitentiary, Terre Haute.
+In 2013, the Sixth Circuit Court of Appeals sitting en banc overturned the earlier decision by a three-judge panel and the death penalty was reinstated.
+Gabrion sat on death row at United States Penitentiary, Terre Haute.
+Currently, he is held at the United States Medical Center for Federal Prisoners in Springfield, Missouri.

+Commutation of federal death sentence

+On December 23, 2024, Gabrion's federal death sentence was commuted to life without parole after outgoing President Joe Biden granted sentence commutations to 37 of the 40 inmates on federal death row.

 Media coverage

 The case garnered national attention and was featured on the Investigation Discovery show FBI: Criminal Pursuit as well as Unsolved Mysteries.
 Rachel's father and uncle published a book about the case called The Color of Night: A Young Mother, and a Cold-Blooded Killer.
 The legal aspects of the death sentence in this case were described in the book Cause of Death: Forensic Files of a Medical Examiner as well as the law text book Psychiatry in Law.